UNIGIS-Salzburg/Opt_AppDev-R/README.md

 - Introduce the concept of remote sensing and its importance in spatial analyses.
 - Discuss the processing and analysis of satellite imagery.
 - Explore packages like **stars**, and tools for specific satellite data.

+### Automation Tools
+- [packagechecker.R](https://github.com/UNIGIS-Salzburg/Opt_AppDev-R/blob/major-revision/packagechecker.R) - to lookup the packages used in the .RMD files
+- [broken_links.py](https://github.com/Secreez/task_scripts/tree/master/python/broken_links) - to check for any broken links in the .RMD files.